 This five-course sequence is an integrated introduction to the breadth of biology as a modern scientific discipline.
 It is designed for students who are preparing for a career in the biological sciences or medical professions.
 The material in this sequence is largely the same as that in the BIOS 20190s sequence.
 Topics include cell and molecular biology, genetics, developmental biology, organismal biology, and ecology and evolution.
+The final two quarters of this sequence must be completed by choosing two of the following three courses: BIOS 20184, BIOS 20185, or BIOS 20195.
 Students registering for this sequence must have completed or placed out of General or Honors Chemistry or be enrolled concurrently in General or Honors Chemistry.

-- 20181.
+20181.
 Cell and Molecular Biology.
 This course is an introduction to molecular and cellular biology that emphasizes the unity of cellular processes amongst all living organisms.
 Topics are the structure, function, and synthesis of nucleic acids and protein; structure and function of cell organelles and extracellular matrices; energetics; cell cycle; cells in tissues and cell-signaling; altered cell functions in disease states; and some aspects of molecular evolution and the origin of cells.
-T. Martin, D. Nelson, C. Schonbaum.
+T. Martin, C. Schonbaum.
 Autumn.
+L.

-L. - 20182.
+20182.
 Genetics.
 PQ: BIOS 20181.
 The goal of this course is to integrate recent developments in molecular genetics and the human genome project into the structure of classical genetics.
 Topics include Mendelian inheritance, linkage, tetrad analysis, DNA polymorphisms, human genome, chromosome aberrations and their molecular analysis, bacterial and virus genetics, regulatory mechanisms, DNA cloning, mechanism of mutation and recombination, and transposable elements.
 J. Malamy, P. Strieleman, G. Webb.
 Winter.
+L.

-L. - 20183.
+20183.
 Developmental Biology.
 PQ: BIOS 20181 and 20182.
 This course covers both the classical experiments that contributed to our understanding of developmental biology and the recent explosion of information about development made possible by a combination of genetic and molecular approaches.
 Examples from both vertebrate and invertebrate systems are used to illustrate underlying principles of animal development.
 R. Ho, J. Crispino, C. Schonbaum.
 Spring.
+L.

-L. - 20184.
+20184.
 Biological Diversity.
-PQ: BIOS 20181-20183 or consent of instructor.
+PQ: BIOS 20183 or 20193, or consent of instructor.
 An overview of the diversity of living organisms, both prokaryotes and eukaryotes, is presented.
 We emphasize the major groups of organisms, their evolutionary histories and relationships, and the biological and evolutionary implications of the characteristic features of each group.
 We discuss how the biosphere transformed to its present state over the past four billion years.
 M. LaBarbera, E. Larsen.
+Autumn.
+L.

-Autumn. - 20185.
+20185.
 Ecology and Evolution.
-PQ: BIOS 20181 and 20182.
+PQ: BIOS 20181-20182 or 20191-20192.
 This course surveys the major principles of ecology and evolutionary biology.
 Topics in evolutionary biology include the evidence for evolution, the history of life, the mechanisms of evolution (e.g., mutation, selection, and genetic drift), adaptation, speciation, the origin of evolutionary novelties, the origin of life, and human evolution.
 Topics in ecology include demography and life histories, competition, predation, and the interspecific interactions that shape the structure of ecological communities.
-T. Wootton, J. Coyne, C. Andrews.
+G. Dwyer, J. Coyne, C. Andrews.
 Winter.
 L.